9 Water Research Horizon Conference | announcement

 - Water resources and multi-level interrelations (A1)

-- Rivers receiving point and diffuse pollution (A2)
+- Water bodies receiving point and diffuse pollution (A2)

 The sessions are complemented by Open Space Workshops as well as Side Events, which offer room for in-depth discus- sions and intend to initiate new research activities beyond the

 Mr. Jörg Seegert